How To Understand CBD Labels

 1. CBD Content

 Understanding CBD content and potency is crucial for determining the appropriate dosage and finding products that align with your desired CBD intake.
-The total milligram amount of CBD, divided by the number of servings, will equal the amount of CBD per serving.
-Understanding how to get the CBD per serving amount will be crucial in future CBD dosing instructions.
+The total milligram amount of CBD, divided by the number of servings, equals the CBD per serving.
+This is key when reading a CBD label accurately.

 2. THC Content